Mugasho/Phpui/README.md

 ```
 ## Add to your project

-There are 2 ways you can add SDVersion to your project:
+There are 2 ways you can add PhpUI to your project:
 ```php
 require_once('pms-includes/ui/loader.php');